kimsean-pen/DS311-Data-Group-Project-/README.md

 findings derived from the data.
 The slides should provide information that addresses the objective investigation and incorporates data visualization to effectively communicate the insights gathered.

-After completing our analysis, we will design visual charts to effectively represent the data using Tableau.
-These graphical illustration will enable viewers to comprehended the key findings and facilitate informed decision making.

 Data Related Job
 * Data Analyst
 * Business Analyst